juhanikataja/container-course-material/exercises/ex3/README.md

-# Exercise 3 - Wrapping API objects into an app
+# Exercise 3 - Wrapping API objects into a Template

 ## Prerequisites